Free Insider VIP News with New www.HollywoodSentinel.com Newsletter

 Insider News about the Rich and Famous; Rock Stars, Movie Stars, and Sex Symbols now Comes out Free at the www.HollywoodSentinel.com VIP Newsletter.

-Best upcoming June 2022 concerts in LA: Broods; El Rey, (15th), The Fixx; The Observatory (15th), Bob Dylan; Terrace Theatre (20th) and Santa Barbara Bowl (22nd), and Void Vision; Das Bunker (25th). ”MALIBU, CALIFORNIA , USA , June 2, 2022 /EINPresswire.com/ -- The Hollywood Sentinel VIP list is a free email newsletter emailed to those who sign up on the free entertainment site www.HollywoodSentinel.com.
+LA Weather: Upper 70's to low 80's with good air expected all week.
+Just another day in paradise.”MALIBU, CALIFORNIA , USA , June 2, 2022 /EINPresswire.com/ -- The Hollywood Sentinel VIP list is a free email newsletter emailed to those who sign up on the free entertainment site www.HollywoodSentinel.com.
 Featuring the latest breaking news in Hollywood, in all areas of the arts, The Hollywood Sentinel VIP List also at times includes invitations to movie premieres, VIP parties, art openings, concerts, and red carpets, and gives invaluable free advice to readers.
 It is emailed to subscribers approximately weekly, with at times daily updates.
 The following is a free sample of The Hollywood Sentinel VIP Newsletter.

 — Hollywood Sentinel